kubernetes/community/community-membership.md

 - Have made multiple contributions to the project or community.
 Contribution may include, but is not limited to:
     - Authoring or reviewing PRs on GitHub.
 At least one PR must be **merged**.
     - Filing or commenting on issues on GitHub
-    - Contributing to SIG, subproject, or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
+    - Contributing to SIG, sub-project, or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
 - Subscribed to [dev@kubernetes.io]
 - Have read the [contributor guide]
-- Actively contributing to 1 or more subprojects.
+- Actively contributing to 1 or more sub-projects.
 - Sponsored by 2 reviewers. **Note the following requirements for sponsors**:
     - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.